A Survey of Multimodal Hallucination Evaluation and Detection: Hallucination Detection Methods

-\textbf{LLM-based Detection.} GAVIE \citep{Liu2023MitigatingHI} employs GPT to detect hallucinations in model responses.
-Specifically, the method inputs dense image descriptions with bounding box coordinates into GPT, then compares these descriptions to model responses for scoring.
-Evaluation criteria assess two dimensions: (1) Accuracy, measuring response consistency with image content; and (2) Relevance, determining whether responses directly address instructions.
-Hallucination scores derived from this dual-aspect analysis identify hallucinated content.
-Similar strategies are adopted by CC-Eval~\citep{zhai2023halle} and MMHal-Bench~\citep{sun2024aligning}, which also rely on GPT to identify or score hallucinated contents.
-Throne~\citep{kaul2024throne} introduces an LLM-based framework for evaluating object-level hallucinations in free-form generative responses of VLMs.
-Throne employs public language models to analyze VLM-generated image descriptions prompted neutrally with "Describe this image in detail."
-Through Abstractive Question Answering (AQA), it systematically queries the presence of each object class in ground-truth annotations, generating precision-recall metrics that directly quantify hallucination severity in generative tasks.
-Experiments show that compared to CHAIR~\citep{rohrbach2018object} relying on word matching, Throne achieves lower hallucination misjudgment rates.
-HaELM~\citep{wang2023evaluation} uses a fine-tuned specialized LLM to serve as a hallucination detector for evaluating image descriptions.
-To construct the training corpus, it collects hallucination instances generated by VLMs and simulated via GPT models.
-The detector is based on LLaMA and trained using this curated dataset.
-Experimental results show that HaELM achieves hallucination detection performance comparable to GPT-3.5.
-Moreover, HaELM can be deployed locally, offering advantages in reduced computational cost. \textbf{Caption-based Detection.} M-HalDetect \citep{Gunjal2023DetectingAP} introduces a hallucination detection framework based on a fine-tuned multi-modal reward model.
+\textbf{Caption-based Detection.} M-HalDetect \citep{Gunjal2023DetectingAP} introduces a hallucination detection framework based on a fine-tuned multi-modal reward model.
 It constructs a training set using approximately 4,000 MSCOCO~\citep{lin2014microsoft} images paired with captions generated by InstructBLIP, annotated at the sub-sentence level to capture fine-grained hallucinations.
 The reward model is initialized from InstructBLIP by replacing its final embedding layer with a classification head, and is trained to predict hallucination labels at both the sentence and segment levels.
 To support flexible detection, the model is trained under two settings: binary (accurate vs. hallucinated) and ternary (accurate, hallucinated, and analytical).
 The ternary setup allows the model to distinguish factual errors from subjective analysis, reducing confusion in ambiguous cases.
 Experiments show that the model effectively detects hallucinations in generated captions and generalizes well to outputs from other LVLMs such as LLaVA and mPLUG-OWL.

 AI-Feedback~\citep{xiao2025detecting} introduces a fine-grained hallucination detection framework for VLMs by constructing a detailed AI-generated feedback dataset.
 The model is trained to identify hallucinated content and assess its severity across various types, including object, attribute, and relationship.
 To build the dataset, 5000 images are sampled from Visual Genome~\citep{Krishna2016VisualGC}, and GPT-4 is leveraged to analyze the VLM-generated caption, which detects hallucinations and provides structured feedback.
 The detection model is trained on triplets consisting of the image, the VLM outputs, and the corresponding GPT feedback.
 In addition to enabling fine-grained hallucination detection, this work proposes Hallucination Severity-Aware Direct Preference Optimization (HSA-DPO), a mitigation strategy that leverages severity labels to guide preference-based fine-tuning.